sea-art/Simuflage/README.md

 ```python
 app_map = [(c1, a1), (c2, a2)]
 ```
-Which maps the application of 50 to component 1, and the appliaction of 40 to component 2.
+Which maps the application of 50 to component 1, and the application of 40 to component 2.

+**NOTE: An application can only be mapped to a single component, but components can run multiple applications**

 ### Creating the designpoint
 In order to create a design point the component, the applications and the mapping of